How can I get involved?

 Why should I get involved?

 We often see the public speaking up during zone changes or site planning, but by that point, approvals are based on their compliance with an adopted plan.
-That’s why it’s important to be involved in the creation of the adopted plan.
+That’s why it’s important that you be involved in the creation of the adopted plan.
 This chart shows how the master plan relates to development approvals, and why it’s important to get involved now.

 What is a master plan?